 Dr Nacho Martin-Fabiani (Group Leader)

 Nacho was born and raised in Madrid, where he gained a Materials Physics BSc, a MSc on Polymer Science, and finally a PhD on polymer nanostructures in December 2013.

-After that he headed for the UK to join the Department of Physics at the University of Surrey, where he spent two years and a half developing environmentally friendly coatings to protect steel from corrosion.
-During this time, he proved a self-assembly method in dispersions of large and small particles in water by which the small ones stratify in a layer above the large ones, enabling to control the final architecture of the film.
-The work, published in Physical Review Letters, had extensive media coverage (covered by more than 80 news outlets including the BBC) and kickstarted a new modelling and experimental field on stratification.
+He headed to the UK to join the Department of Physics at the University of Surrey in 2014.
+There he spent two and a half years developing environmentally friendly coatings to protect steel from corrosion.
+During this time, he proved a self-assembly method in dispersions of large and small particles in water by which the small ones stratify in a layer above the large ones, enabling him to control the final architecture of the film.
+The work, published in Physical Review Letters, had extensive media coverage (more than 80 news outlets including the BBC) and kickstarted a new modelling and experimental field on stratification.

-In 2016, he was awarded a Vice-Chancellor’s fellowship at Loughborough University, where his group is working on the self-assembly of polymer and composite colloids to obtain surfaces with various functionalities, e.g. antibacterial, abrasion resistant.
+In 2016, he was awarded a Vice-Chancellor’s fellowship at Loughborough University.
+Now his group is working on the self-assembly of polymer and composite colloids to obtain surfaces with various functionalities, e.g. antibacterial, abrasion resistant.

 Nacho has received several prestigious awards, including the Polymer Lecture Exchange Award by the American Physical Society and the Institute of Physics and the Award for the Best PhD Thesis from the Spanish Association of Synchrotron Users (AUSE).